 Beaches on Martha’s Vineyard: from Aquinnah to Chappaquiddick

 Some beaches are open to the public without restriction, while others are reserved for residents and summer visitors staying in the towns where the beaches are located.
-To visit these beaches, a parking and/or beach permit is required.
+To visit these beaches, a parking and/or town beach permit is required.

 8. Gay Head Cliffs and Beach: Off-limits.
 The Gay Head Cliffs are a National Landmark and are seriously endangered by climbing on the cliffs and removal of clay (both prohibited by law).

 9. Gay Head Public Beach (Moshup Beach): Surf beach off Moshup Trail.
 Extends from Philbin Beach to just before the cliffs.
 The beach is approximately a ten-minute walk from the parking lot on a cleared trail.
 There is a $15 parking fee in summer.

 10. Lobsterville Beach: Two miles of beautiful Vineyard Sound beach and dune land along Lobsterville Road.
 Includes a seagull nesting area, and is a favorite fishing spot.Open to all, but parking is prohibited on Lobsterville Road.

 11. Philbin Beach: Surf beach off Moshup Trail.
 Gay Head residents only.

 1. Lucy Vincent Beach: Chilmark section of South Shore.
 Surf, bluffs.
 Chilmark residents only.